 [Section 35 amended by No. 16 of 2008 s.
 11.]

-36. Alternate and deputy underground managers
+36. Alternate and deputy underground managers, appointment and functions of

 (1) If the underground manager is to control and supervise the underground mining operations in accordance with a commute schedule, the principal employer must appoint a person who is eligible to be appointed underground manager for those mining operations to be an alternate underground manager to assume the duties of the underground manager during the absences of the underground manager in accordance with that commute schedule and must inform the district inspector for the region in which the mine is situated of the name and address of the alternate manager before the schedule has effect.